everettraven/BudgetingWebApi/README.md

 ## Documentation & Code to work on:
-    1. APINAME/user/auth - generate an access token and refresh token <---- Coded
+    1. APINAME/user/auth - generate an access token and refresh token <-- Coded  <-- Tests Created

-    2. APINAME/user/categories & APINAME/user/categories/id - GET all for the current user <-- Coded
+    2. APINAME/user/categories & APINAME/user/categories/id - GET all/specific for the current user <-- Coded <-- Tests Created

-    3. APINAME/user/categories/add - POST to add a new category for a user <-- Coded
+    3. APINAME/user/categories/add - POST to add a new category for a user <-- Coded <-- Test Created

     4. APINAME/user/categories/id/update - POST to update a category for a user <-- Coded